 After the DVD is successfully loaded, go to the settings section below.
 You can see Starting Position and Audio and Subtitles options.

-* Audio and Subtitles: By selecting the Audio/Subtitle track value, you can choose the audio and subtitle in the language you need.
+Audio and Subtitles: How to rip DVD on VLC with subtitles?
+You need to do it by selecting the Audio/Subtitle track value, you can choose the audio and subtitle in the language you need.

 No subtitle: "I am trying to hardcode subtitles into the ripped video using VLC player.
 I have followed the turtorials, and everything seems right until the final output has no subtitles embedded in."